- How do we feel about dragons?

 Introduce on Monday by playing a recording of the song to the children (see websites list).
 Send a copy of the lyrics home (see resources).

-Custard the Dragon by Ogden Nash
+Custard the Dragon by Ogden Nash (in resources)

 Tell Me A Dragon by Jackie Morris

 The Dragon Machine by Helen Ward and Wayne Anderson